 - B. HUD and CDBG-DR grantees will retain data received from FEMA under this Agreement only for the processing times required for federal agencies overseeing applicable federally funded benefit programs and CDBG-DR grantees to verify data and will then destroy all such data immediately after verification.
-For CDBG-DR grantees, this processing time will be until grant closeout; FEMA data not used by CDBG-DR grantees will be deleted after application processing is completed. - C. An exception applies if the information is required for evidentiary reasons; in which case, the information will be destroyed upon completion of the criminal, civil, or administrative actions and cases. - D. Any paper-based documentation used to determine whether a record was matched in the other agency's system and any documentation that was prepared for, provided to, or used to determine final benefit status will be destroyed by shredding, burning, or electronic erasure of the subject information according to the proper records retention schedules.
-Other identifiable records that may be created by each agency during the investigation will be destroyed as soon as they have served the matching program's purpose pursuant to records retention requirements established in conjunction with the National Archives and Records Administration (NARA).
+For CDBG-DR grantees, this processing time will be until grant closeout; FEMA data not used by CDBG-DR grantees will be deleted after application processing is completed. - C. An exception applies if the information is required for evidentiary reasons; in which case, the information will be destroyed upon completion of the criminal, civil, or administrative actions and cases. - D. For HUD or FEMA, any paper-based documentation used to determine whether a record was matched in the other agency's system and any documentation that was prepared for, provided to, or used to determine final benefit status will be destroyed by shredding, burning, or electronic erasure of the subject information according to the proper records retention schedules.
+For CDBG-DR grantees, any paper-based documentation used by the CDBG-DR grantee or its authorized users to determine whether a record was matched and any documentation that was prepared for, provided to, or used to determine final benefit status will be destroyed by shredding, burning, or electronic erasure of the subject information as soon as they have served the matching program's purpose, which for purposes of this Agreement means the CDBG-DR grantee shall retain such records until the end of the record retention period of the grant to which it is related.
+Other identifiable records that may be created by HUD or FEMA during the investigation will be destroyed as soon as they have served the matching program's purpose pursuant to records retention requirements established in conjunction with the National Archives and Records Administration (NARA).
+Other identifiable records that may be created by the CDBG-DR grantee or its authorized users during the investigation will be destroyed as soon as they have served the matching program's purpose, which for purposes of this Agreement means the CDBG-DR grantee shall retain such records until the end of the record retention period of the grant to which it is related.
 For electronic matches, electronic records will be housed in FEMA's IA system, formerly known as NEMIS-IA, and HUD's IMS/PIC database and retained with and according to the appropriate DRA records retention schedule determined by NARA.
+FEMA maintains NFIP records in accordance with FEMA Records Officer approved NARA authority N1-311-86-1, Item 2A13a(2).
+The retention schedule is to destroy any inactive records after five years.

-IX.
-RECORDS ACCURACY ASSESSMENTS
+X. RECORDS ACCURACY ASSESSMENTS

-Information regarding assessments that have been made on the accuracy of the records are required by the Privacy Act's section 552a(o)(1)(J).
+Information regarding assessments that have been made on the accuracy of the records are required by the Privacy Act's Section 552a(o)(1)(J).
 To apply for assistance via the online portal, a FEMA applicant must provide his or her name, address, SSN, and date of birth, which are sent to a commercial database provider to perform identity verification.
 However, in the instances where the FEMA applicant's identity is not verified online, applicants must call one of the FEMA call centers to complete their registration.
 After the application is completed, the identity verification process is attempted again.